uqlibrary/technology-training/Git/git.md

 Version control really becomes extra useful when we begin to **collaborate with other people**.
 We already have most of the machinery we need to do this; the only thing missing is to **copy changes from one repository to another**.

-It is easiest to use on copy as a central hub, stored online.
+It is easiest to use one copy as a central hub, stored online.

 Let's **share our repository with the world**.
 Log into GitLab and create a new repository called `planets` ("+ > New project" in the top toolbar).
 Make sure you select "Public" for the visibility level.